 Opioid Court is a combination of judicial supervision and treatment.
 As a result, you will be required to report before the court on a regularly scheduled basis while also participating in treatment.
 It is important that you talk with your primary counselor to schedule all your appointments to include group treatment, AA/NA meetings, one-to-one (1:1) treatment, urine testing, as well as court sessions.
 Completion of these responsibilities will result in you maintaining your freedom as well as your progression through the program.

 When you enter into Opioid Court, you will be assigned a primary counselor.
 Your counselor is your “go to” person.
 This is the person who will make recommendations to the Team regarding your progress in the program.
 Your primary counselor will schedule individual, one-on-one treatment sessions where you will discuss issues related to your substance abuse behavior.
 You will also be provided with a schedule of activities and requirements; it is your responsibility to plan and complete all required program activities.
 It is very important for you to call our office if you are having problems completing your requirements.
-This may not keep you from receiving a sanction, but your cooperation will be taken into consideration.

 Drug testing is a key component, and you will be required to provide urine samples on a regular basis.
 Failure to report will be viewed as an unexcused drop and will be treated as a positive urine sample.
 Once again, if you have unforeseen problems, do not hesitate to call us to let us know.
 As previously stated, calling in does not relieve one of his or her duties, but it will be taken into consideration if any sanctions are given.